Annie Chapman: Murder

-Annie Chapman's mutilated body was discovered shortly before 6:00 a.m. by an elderly resident of 29 Hanbury Street named John Davis.
-Davis noticed that the front door was now open, while the back door was shut.
-Her body was lying on the ground near the doorway to the back yard, with her head six inches (15 cm) from the steps to the property.
-Davis alerted three men named James Green, James Kent, and Henry Holland to his discovery, before all three ran down Commercial Street to find a policeman as Davis reported his discovery at the nearest police station.
+Chapman's mutilated body was discovered shortly before 6:00 am by John Davis, an elderly resident of 29 Hanbury Street.
+Davis noticed that the front door was open, while the back door remained shut.
+Her body lay on the ground near the doorway to the back yard, with her head six inches (15 cm) from the steps to the property.
+He alerted three men – James Green, James Kent, and Henry Holland – before all three ran down Commercial Street to find a policeman, while Davis reported the discovery at the nearest police station.

-At the corner of Hanbury Street, Green, Kent, and Holland found Divisional Inspector Joseph Luniss Chandler and told him, "Another woman has been murdered!"
-Chandler followed the men to Chapman's body before requesting the assistance of police surgeon Dr George Bagster Phillips and more officers.
-Several policemen arrived within minutes.
-They were instructed to clear the passageway to the yard to ensure Dr Phillips had access.
-Phillips arrived at Hanbury Street at approximately 6:30 a.m.
+At the corner of Hanbury Street, Green, Kent, and Holland encountered Divisional Inspector Joseph Luniss Chandler and told him, "Another woman has been murdered!"
+Chandler followed the men to the scene before requesting the assistance of police surgeon Dr George Bagster Phillips and additional officers.
+Several policemen arrived within minutes and were instructed to clear the passageway to the yard to ensure Phillips had access.
+Phillips reached Hanbury Street at approximately 6:30 am.

-Dr Phillips was quickly able to establish a definite link between Chapman's murder and the murder of Mary Ann Nichols, which had occurred on 31 August.
+Dr Phillips quickly established a definite link between Chapman's murder and that of Mary Ann Nichols, which had occurred on 31 August.
 (Note: Contemporary media publications such as The Illustrated Police News also linked Chapman's murder with two murders which had occurred within the Whitechapel district in 1888—those of Emma Elizabeth Smith and Martha Tabram.)
-Nichols had also suffered two deep slash wounds to the throat, inflicted from the left to the right of her neck, before her murderer had mutilated her abdomen, and a blade of similar size and design had been used in both murders.
-Phillips also observed six areas of blood spattering upon the wall of the house between the steps and wooden palings dividing 27 and 29 Hanbury Street.
+Nichols had also suffered two deep slash wounds to the throat, inflicted from the left to right, followed by abdominal mutilation, and a blade of similar size and design had been used in both murders.
+Phillips also noted six areas of blood spattering on the wall between the steps and wooden palings dividing 27 and 29 Hanbury Street.
 Some of these spatterings were 18 inches (45 cm) above the ground.